Kong/CustomerSuccess/README.md

 In the example above, there are 2 Kong environments--dev and prod.
 As mentioned earlier, in order for **KICK** to connect to the Admin API in each Kong environment the KONG_ADMIN_TOKEN value must be passed in the request's header.

 New as of KICK 1.1, there is a section where you are able to provide "discreteness" between your API services.
-What this means is that if you have the same "discrete unit of programmatic functionality" in different environments (e.g., dev, prod, qa, and stage), and the hosts are aptly named based on the environment they serve, KICK will count those services as one.
+What this means is that if you have the same "discrete unit of programmatic functionality" in different environments (e.g., dev, prod, qa, and stage), and the upstream hosts are aptly named based on the environment they serve, KICK will count those services as one.
 An example should help illustrate this.

     https://dev.catfact.ninja/fact
     https://qa.catfact.ninja/fact